-Packed with fresh strawberries and a touch of oats, these simple vegan strawberry muffins are the perfect grab-and-go breakfast or snack.
+Moist and fluffy vegan strawberry muffins with a touch of oats are the perfect grab-and-go breakfast or snack.

 These muffins are super easy.
 They take about 10 minutes to prepare and around 20 minutes to bake.